Root Canals in Bonita Springs, FL

 Since the tooth already has damage, we will most likely need to reinforce it with a dental crown so that it can function normally.

-What if I'm nervous about my root canal?
+What if I'm nervous about getting a root canal?

 We’re so glad you asked!
 At Bonita Grande Dental, we practice comfortable dentistry.